sdetmharinavi/hnvtx/scripts/output.md

     }
   }, [networkData, dexieTable]);

   // 4.
-Determine "Effective" State (Offline-First Logic)
+Determine Loading State

-  // Check if we actually have local data const hasLocalData = Array.isArray(localData) ? localData.length > 0 : !!localData;
+  const hasLocalData = Array.isArray(localData) ? localData.length > 0 : !!localData;

-  // LOGIC FIX:
-  // If we have local data, we are NOT loading (even if network is fetching).
+  // Only show "Loading" if we have absolutely no data AND we are actively fetching
+  // In manual mode (autoSync=false), isNetworkLoading is false initially, so this returns false,
-  // We only show loading state if we have NO data at all and are waiting for network. const isLoading = isNetworkLoading && !hasLocalData;
+  // allowing the empty state or local data to show immediately. const isLoading = (isNetworkLoading && autoSync) && !hasLocalData;

-  // LOGIC FIX:
-  // If we have local data, we SUPPRESS the network error.
-  // The user sees the stale data, and we can show a toast or indicator elsewhere if needed.
+  // 5.
+Determine Error State
-  // We only show the error screen if we have NO data and the network failed. const error = hasLocalData ? null : networkError;
+  // Suppress network errors if we have local data to show const isError = isNetworkError && !hasLocalData;
-  const isError = hasLocalData ? false : isNetworkError;
+  const error = isError ? networkError : null;

+  // 6.
+Indicators
+  const isSyncing = isNetworkFetching;
+  const isStale = isNetworkError && hasLocalData; // We have data, but last sync failed

   return {
-    data: localData, // Always return local data as the source of truth for the UI isLoading,
+    data: localData, // Always return local data isLoading,
-    isFetching,
+    isFetching: isSyncing,
     isError,
     error,
-    refetch,
+    refetch, // Passing this allows the "Refresh" buttons to trigger the network call
+    networkStatus: networkQueryStatus,
+    isStale,
+    isSyncing
   };
 }
 ```